jaebradley/notes/computing/Efficient data transfer through zero copy.md

   * data is copied from the kernel address space buffer to the user address space buffer
   * the `Socket.send` call copies the data in the user address space buffer into a kernel address space buffer
     * Different kernel address space buffer associated with the destination socket
-  * Final copy occurs when the kernel address space buffer data is passed to the pRotocol engine
+  * Final copy occurs when the kernel address space buffer data is passed to the protocol engine

 ## Data transfer: The zero-copy approach

 * No need to read data into user-space only to immediately write the data to the socket buffer
-* Instead, the data coule be transferred directly from the read buffer to the socket buffer
+* Instead, the data could be transferred directly from the read buffer to the socket buffer
 * `transferTo` method (which calls the `sendfile` system call in UNIX) transfers data from one file descriptor to another
 * So now two context switches (enter kernel space and return to user space during the transfer)
 * Three copies